 The problem is that it cannot be objectively verified.
 Any attempt to understand it logically will fail because “we are it.”
 Only when you sit in deep silence, you experience an awareness that reveals the witness consciousness.
 You are not the awareness, but the one who is aware of the awareness.

-You see, this knowing is of a different kind.
-The best English words I can come up with is realization or awakening.
+You see, this knowledge is of a different kind.
+The best English words I can come up with are realization and awakening.
 However, this realization, knowledge or call it whatever you want, does not come through the experience of the senses, but by transcending the ego and the mind.

 Awakening to the witness is a spiritual need.
 Just like we have physical and psychological needs, there is a subconscious drive or spiritual need – The need to realize the higher self.

 People trapped in materialistic aspects of life consciously choose to ignore the spiritual self.
 But since that tendency is present within them, it keeps them restless.
 They deliberately suppress their spiritual need and soothe themselves by acquiring material possessions.

 The problem with this approach is that it gives only temporary happiness, usually the result of brain chemistry.
 We mistakingly believe this happiness to be the ultimate goal.
 Over time, we become slaves of our physiology.

 When we become the witness, we experience immense liberation, and there is no dependency on any external object to attain abiding peace and bliss.